-Over the last year, more than 4,500 people in East Peoria received assistance from United Way funded programs such as crisis nursery help, home-delivered meals, mental health counseling, disaster services, and much more.
+Over the last year, more than 4,700 people in East Peoria received assistance from United Way funded programs such as crisis nursery help, home–delivered meals, mental health counseling, disaster services, information and referral and much more.

 After attending Illinois Central College, she earned her Bachelor's Degree from the University of Illinois at Springfield in 1988 and an MBA from Bradley University in 1991.
 She is also a graduate of the Peoria Area Chamber of Commerce Community Leadership School and the University of Missouri-Columbia Executive Marketing Institute.

 With extensive community service, Yoder currently serves on the Boards of Directors for Easter Seals as the immediate past Board Chair, the Children's Hospital of Illinois as the current Board Chair and as a publicly-elected Trustee at Illinois Central College having served several terms as Chair.
 Her involvement with United Way started in 1995 when she volunteered as the Pacesetter Co-Chair, in 1996 as the Business/Commerce Chair, and as the 75th Anniversary Fund Raising Events Chair in 1997.
 She continues to support the United Way at CEFCU, where the Employee Campaign is directed under her department.